 How did you use GovOS Studio?

 I was able to take a PDF we had created initially in Microsoft Word and bring it right into GovOS Studio to convert it to an online form.
 The system has a great recognition functionality to it, much better than anything I’ve used, including Adobe Acrobat.
-Right off the bat, the system helped us identity key fields and tweak those to indicate what information we need.
+Right off the bat, the system helped us identify key fields and tweak those to indicate what information we needed.

 This is an example of a sewer adjustment or sewer abatement form:

 The workflow starts with a sewer customer completing this form, and then having it go to a sewer billing specialist in town.
 Once he or she does review this application, we’re able to send it via the email link to our sewer commissioner, who happens to be our town manager here in Dedham, and he’s able to either accept or deny based on the information we’ve provided.
 After that, the process is complete.

 The form contains all the fields we need, like date and signature, and all of this information—with just an email—can go through the approval signature processes that we need and then into our GovOS database where we can store and access it securely.
 On top of that, we can conveniently recall that data later on when we need it instead of us having to shuffle paper or search emails.
 I don’t know about everybody else, but we’re just so inundated with emails these days that it makes it difficult to find anything as important as a sewer abatement when you really need it.
 So this process is a huge improvement.